mmiranda222/.statsuite/content/using-de/searching-data/facets.md

 ![de facet types](/dotstatsuite-documentation/images/de-facet-4.png)

 #### Facet information
 The facet header contains the number of facet values available, and the number of currently selected facets (green numbers).
+Whenever there is no facet value selection, then it is indicated by "all", e.g. `"all/38"`.
+When all the facet values are selected, it is mentioned as `"38/38"` (the difference between none "all" or all "38" is necessary for evoluting contents in time).
 The facet values show a number indicating the number of corresponding search results.
 Parent values contain the number of results valid for themselves and for all of their children.

 ![de facet information](/dotstatsuite-documentation/images/de-searchingdata-facets-facetinformation.png)